-- A. Anytime players of both teams are on the field, beginning 60 minutes prior to the scheduled game time, at least one official shall be present on the field. - ALL B. Arrive on the field as a unit, no later than 15 minutes before game time and sooner if duties require.
-Go to bench on press box side and then disperse for pre-game duties. - C. Note location of press box, team areas and benches.
-Check identities of team doctors and trainers. - R, L D. Inspect entire field.
+- ALL A. Anytime players of both teams are on the field, up to 60 minutes prior to the scheduled game time, at least two officials shall be present on the field. - ALL B. Arrive on the field as a unit, no later than 15 minutes before scheduled game time; sooner if duties require. - C. Note location of press box, team areas and benches.
+Check identities of team trainers and game administrator(s). - R, L D. Inspect entire field.
 Observe any unusual markings or serious irregularities and advise other officials.
-Take measures to remedy or remove any hazardous obstructions within or near boundary lines, requesting assistance from management and from other officials as necessary. - U E. Spot check player equipment, bandages, tapes, etc. Have trainer make any needed corrections. - R, U F. Arrange with captain of the team whose bench is on your sideline to meet you in the dressing room or at the 50-yard line, on his sideline, 4 minutes before game time - H, L G. Organize your assistants, locate yardage chain and down marker and have assistants ready with all equipment on the sideline opposite the press box.
-An auxiliary box and line to gain indicator(s) may be used on the press box side.
-The auxiliary box and line to gain indicator(s), if used, will be under supervision of the L. Remain on the same side throughout the game.
+Take measures to remedy or remove any hazards from within or near the boundary lines, requesting assistance from management and from other officials as necessary. - ALL E. Spot check player equipment, pads, braces, pants, shirts, bandages, tapes, etc and have the teams' trainer(s) make any needed corrections. - R, U F. Arrange with captain of the team whose bench is on your sideline to meet you in the room or at the 50-yard line, on his sideline, 4 minutes before game time. - H G. Organize your assistants, locate yardage chain and down marker and have assistants ready with all equipment on the sideline opposite the press box.
 Check the chain for kinks, knots and weak spots.
 Check chain against 10-yard measure on the field.
-Check chain for tape marker at mid-point. - H. Instruct your assistants to: - 1.
-Set down marker, rods and clip where indicated by you.
+Check chain for tape marker at mid-point. - H H. Instruct your assistants to: Set down marker, rods and clip where indicated by you.
 Position ground markers adjacent to sideline.
 Box man places down marker on sideline where indicated.
 Chains are then set on sideline and clip attached on side of yard line closest to rear chain rod.
 When chains are set, box man retreats six feet and establishes spot where chains are to be reset after clip has been attached.
-On touchback situations set front stake on the 30-yard line and stretch chain back toward the 20-yard line.
-Emphasize that your assistants should move only at your direction and to step lively when a move is indicated.
-NOTE: Be prepared to give complete and through instructions to assistants if a different line to gain device is to be used in the game.
+On touchback situations set front stake on the yard line and stretch chain back toward the succeeding spot.
+Emphasize that your assistants should move only at your direction and to move quickly when such a move is indicated.